myriadrf/LimeSuiteNG/docs/gettingStarted/plugins/gnuradio/Windows/condaRecipe.rst

 .. important::

-   Compared to standard build procedure, building plugin package using conda-build tool takes more time and resources.
+   Compared to standard build procedure, building plugin package using conda-build tool takes more time (10-15 min.) and resources.
 For development purposes it is advised to build from source using cmake.
 See :ref:`windows-plugin-build-ref`.

 .. hint::